ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/draft/index.md

 AND

-if there has been a Chamber debate
+if there has been a debate

 AND